geekyoswald/Android_/ovgu_exam_attendance_docs/06_ocr_and_scanning_strategy.md

 ### High Confidence

 - OCR output contains one plausible candidate.
-- Candidate normalization results in a unique exact roster match.
+- Candidate normalization results in a unique exact match on the **participant list**.
 - The system may present the confirmation screen.

 ### Medium Confidence